 The standard, high-dose, and the recombinant shots don't contain the active flu virus, which is necessary to develop the flu.

 The Flu-Mist vaccine contains a very small amount of the active flu virus, however, it isn't enough to cause the flu.
 Since the vaccine cannot cause the flu, there is no reason not to get one.

-Considering how debilitating the flu can be, the fact that it can make you miserable, and the fact that you can easily spread it to others, you should get your flu shot this year between Halloween and Thanksgiving.
+Considering how debilitating the flu can be, the fact that it can make you miserable, and the fact that you can easily spread it to others, you should get your flu shot this year sooner rather than later!

 The professionals at Orchard Hospital can get you vaccinated quickly, keeping you healthy throughout the entire flu season.

-Did you know that Orchard Hospital has a walk-in clinic?
-We do!
-We offer Flu shot clinics starting in September and going through October 31.
-Visit us at our Medical Specialty Center—Your Everyday Health Care Clinic—if you think you may be coming down with the flu.
+Visit us at our Medical Specialty Center—Your Everyday Health Care Clinic—if you think you may be coming down with the flu or would like to get a flu shot.
 We offer flu immunizations as well as screening, diagnosis, and treatment for the flu.
 We will take care of you quickly and efficiently.
 Appointments are recommended, but walk-ins are welcome.
 Open 7 days a week.
 It’s our goal to have fast and friendly care while delivering quality health care.